Articles of Incorporation and Bylaws (click link to download pdf version)

 Section 3.2.
 Special Meetings.
 Special meetings of the members may be called by resolution of the Board of Directors, or upon written request signed by any three directors, by the President, or by ten per centum or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
 Special meetings of the members may be held at any place within the boundaries of the Cooperative, specified in the notice of special meeting.

 Section 3.3.
 Notice of Members’ Meetings.
-Written notice, stating the place, day, and hour, and in case of a special member meeting the purposes for which the meeting is called, shall be given not less than 10 days nor more than 30 days before the meeting, to each member by mail, by or at the direction of the secretary, or upon failure of the secretary to act, at the direction of the persons calling the meeting.
+Written, printed, or electronic notice, stating the place, day, and hour, and in case of a special member meeting or an annual meeting at which business other than that listed in Section 3.8 of this Article is to be transacted, the purposes for which the meeting is called, shall be given not less than 10 days nor more than 30 days before the meeting, to each member either personally, by mail or electronically, by or at the direction of the Secretary, or upon failure of the Secretary to act, at the direction of the persons calling the meeting.
 Any such notice delivered by mail may be included with member service billings or as an integral part of or with the Cooperative’s periodic newsletter, if any, or in its monthly insert in "North Dakota Living".
 If mailed, notice shall be deemed to be given when deposited in the United States mail, addressed to the member at his address as it appears on the records of the Cooperative, with postage thereon prepaid.
-If notice has been duly mailed to the member, the failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.
+Electronic notice shall be deemed to be delivered when sent to the member at the electronic address as it appears on the records of the Cooperative.
+In case of a joint membership, notice given to either spouse shall be deemed notice to both.
+The failure of any member to receive notice of an annual meeting or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.
 The attendance in person of a member at any meeting of the members shall constitute a waiver of notice of such meeting unless the attendance shall be for the express purpose of objecting to the transaction of one or more items of business on the ground that the meeting was not lawfully called or convened.
 Any member attending any meeting for the purpose of making such an objection shall notify the Secretary in writing prior to or at the beginning of the meeting of his objection and the exact nature of the objection.

 Section 3.4.
 Quorum.
 A quorum at a member meeting shall be fifty members, present in person or any quorum number provided by state law, if the amount provided by state law is lesser.
 Members represented by signed votes may be counted in computing a quorum only on those questions as to which the signed vote is taken.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting to another time and date not less than forty days later and to any place in the Cooperative’s service area; provided that the Secretary shall cause written notice of the time, date and place of such adjourned meeting to be given to all members in accordance with Section 3.3.